- 1. Understand the employer's priorities

 You should also read about the company’s culture and work environment, either on their careers page or through employee reviews on sites like Glassdoor.
 This will not only help you answer questions more effectively but also allow you to ask informed questions that show your genuine interest in the organization.

 STAR stands for Situation, Task, Action, and Result.
-This technique helps you provide comprehensive, focused answers that clearly demonstrate your skills and experiences.
+This framework helps you provide detailed answers that clearly show your value.

 Practice speaking clearly and at a moderate pace.
 Pay attention to your tone of voice, making sure that it conveys confidence and enthusiasm.

 Equally important is your body language.
 Practice maintaining good posture, making appropriate eye contact, and offering a firm handshake.
-Be mindful of nervous habits like fidgeting or playing with your hair.
+Try to avoid nervous habits like fidgeting or playing with your hair.

 Remember to smile naturally and show engagement through your facial expressions.
 These non-verbal cues can help you appear more confident and approachable.